Here’s Why Paper and the Holiday Season Go Hand in Hand…

 Even in the digital age, the paper industry is booming.
-In fact, there are more jobs available in the paper industry in any one year than all of the new paper science & engineering graduates throughout the country combined.
+In fact, there are more jobs available in the paper industry in any one year than all of the new paper science and engineering graduates throughout the country combined.

 So exactly how much paper do we use during the holiday season?
 Let’s start with holiday cards.

 While the original idea for Christmas cards was conceived in 1843 in England, it wasn’t until 1875 that the idea came to America.
 Today, the US Postal Service predicts that nearly 2.5 billion pieces of first-class mail, including greeting cards, will be processed and delivered the week of December 16 alone.

 Beyond the physical card, paper is also used to produce envelopes and packaging.
 With online shopping becoming the go-to for as much as 60% of people, the US Postal Service projects that 800 million packages will be delivered between Thanksgiving and New Year’s Day.
 That’s a lot of paper!